oceanprotocol-archive/dev-ocean/doc/development/squid.md

 #### Functions

-* **requestTokens** - Request a number of Ocean Tokens.
+* **requestTokens** - SYNC.
+Request a number of Ocean Tokens.
 Returns a boolean to know if everything was right.

 ```
 result= requestTokens(amountTokens)